 Visual Text Exploration

-Or you can check out the frequencies, ranks and distribution of word combinations and filter them according to your own interests.
-The advanced options allow for lemmatization (summarizing words that share the same stem), the use of stop lists, the dissection of your material in conjunction with variables or codes, and much more.
+Interested in the frequencies, ranks and distribution of word combinations?
+Filter them according to your own interests!
+The advanced options allow for lemmatization (summarizing words that share the same stem), the use of stop word lists, the dissection of your material in conjunction with variables or codes, and much more.

-Of course you can also use MAXDictio to analyze frequencies, ranks and the distribution of single words in your material.
-Lemmatization and the use of stop lists and go lists is included, as well as the option to analyse your material in conjunction with variables or codes.
+Use MAXDictio to analyze frequencies, ranks and the distribution of single words in your material.
+Lemmatization and the use of stop word lists and go lists is included, as well as the option to analyze your material inconjunction with variables or codes.

-… or analyze the frequencies for entire dictionary categories.
-Use the Category-Matrix-Browser to visualize your findings.
-If you want to continue your analysis on another level, you can automatically code your categories and all your search terms, or transform them into document variables.
+Analyze the frequencies for entire dictionary categories.
+Use the Category Matrix Browser to visualize your findings.
+If you want to continue your analysis on another level, you can automatically code your categories and all your search terms or convert them into document variables.